School Science Lessons

 Later, the stipule drops off leaving an obvious stipule scar on the branch.

-2. The leaves may be evergreen on the wet tropics or deciduous in countries with a monsoon.
+2. The leaves may be evergreen on the wet tropics or deciduous in countries

 In high rainfall islands, the leaves stay on the tree.